microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the image and initials of the user.
+This hook will return the image and initials of the user.
 Both image and initials are optional and can be falsy.

 To set the avatar for the user, change the props passed to Web Chat via style options.